indrimuska/jquery-editable-select/README.md

 # jquery-editable-select

-Trasform a select into an editable select replacing by an input text.
+Trasform a select into an editable select replacing it by an input text.

 # Example

-Attached to a field with the format specified via options:

 ```html
 <select id="editable-select">